SnowConvert: Function References for Teradata¶

 Warning

-This is the user-defined function (UDF) overloaded with four parameters.
+This user-defined function (UDF) accepts four input parameters.

 Definition¶